“Anything, anywhere, any time. That’s our motto.”

-Justin’s Rating: Let’s just pull out of this tailspin now, shall we?
+Justin’s rating: Let’s just pull out of this tailspin now, shall we?

-Justin’s Review: Trying to break into the overcrowded field of Vietnam comedy movies is about as easy as slipping on a tube top and grinding to your own lip-synched lyrics in order to get a spot on MTV.
+Justin’s review: Trying to break into the overcrowded field of Vietnam comedy movies is about as easy as slipping on a tube top and bopping to your own lip-synched lyrics in order to get a spot on MTV.
 But Mel “Gallipoli” Gibson and Robert “Live from a Prison Near You” Downey Jr. give it their best shot.
 Good for them, I say.
 Keep the world laughing through an intensely bloody military conflict… ahhh.

 Air America is the story of two men, their joysticks, and a few thousand miles of pure unadulterated rice patty fields.
-Like Nebraska, except here the rednecks shoot at you.
+It’s like Nebraska, except here the rednecks shoot at you.
 With higher caliber guns, at least.
 Set in Laos in the late 60s, Air America is the unofficial plane escort outfit that ships weapons, food and everything else under the sun to the “good” guys.
 Gene (Gibson) is the experienced pilot, sticking with the outfit just to further his own plans for profit and security.
 Billy (Downey Jr.) is the brash rookie with Han Solo flying skills and a general gullibility about the war.